nilslommen/Loopy/README.md

 docker run --rm -v "$(pwd)/benchmarks/matrix:/benchmarks" -v "$(pwd):/outputs" loopy
 ```

-This process should take no more than five minutes.
+This process should take no more than an hour.
 The results will be saved in the file `result_loopy.csv`.
 Afterwards, the Docker image can be removed with `docker rmi loopy`.